RistoRavlov/technical-interview/README.md

 The requirements all have priority (1 to 5, 1 being the most important and 5 being trivial).
 It is up to you to decide what you implement.
 There will a couple of restraints (database technology, asp.net core, graphql) but for the rest you have complete freedom in your choices.

+### Development

+Development will be done on your own.
+If you have any questions contact us via slack

 ### Review

 At the end of the excercice we will discuss what has been developed and what hasn't been developed.